Join us in the Watertown Savings Bank Room as we show a blockbuster hit up on our big screen! Please call ahead to learn the title at 617.972.6436.

-The Watertown Free Public Library invites you to Rise and Shine Yoga on Wednesday mornings from 9:15 - 10:30 starting on March 12 and running through May 28.
+The Watertown Free Public Library invites you to Rise and Shine Yoga on Wednesday mornings from 9:15 - 10:30 starting on June 25 through August 27.
 Come to one class or all of them!
+Open to ages 12 and up!

 Yoga and meditation are proven to help manage stress, gain flexibility, improve ability to focus, and give a sense of overall wellbeing.
 Classes begin with 5 minutes of breathing exercises meant to calm the central nervous system and prepare the body for a 55-minute physical practice focused on strength and flexibility.
 The session ends with a 15-minute guided meditation, aimed to further quiet the mind and relax the body.
 Students leave feeling balanced and refreshed.
 Please wear comfortable clothes and bring your own yoga mat and small blanket (if desired).